Daniel10prog/Daniel10prog/README.md

 # Olá !

-My name is Daniel Ramgi.
-I am a full-time software developer living in Lisbon, Portugal.
+My name is Daniel.
+I am a full-time software developer living in Portugal.

 ## 🛠  Technologies and tools